 [191] Parliament has directed in the Preamble that the discretion given in staffing matters under the PSEA to the PSC and deputy heads be delegated at the lowest level to provide the necessary flexibility in staffing.
 It is important therefore to ensure that this discretion be exercised in a reasonable way as intended by Parliament.
-When the Tribunal determines that it is not the case and that there has been an abuse of authority, the Tribunal can order broad remedial actions to correct the situation and ensure that this discretion is exercised as Parliament intended.
+When the Tribunal determines that it is not the case and that there has been an abuse of authority, the Tribunal can order corrective action specific to the complaint.
+Where the Tribunal's concerns are more of a systemic nature, such as ensuring that this discretion is exercised as Parliament intended in other appointment processes, it can make the deputy head and the PSC aware of these concerns.